tetzank/homepage/content/posts/return-oriented-programming.md

 That means we need to fill up the buffer with 32 bytes of garbage, write additionally 8 bytes for `rbp` and then, finally, overwrite the return address with the address of _ret2win_.
 We end up with 48 bytes of input data we have to pipe into the challenge program.
 It does not matter how you create the input file.
-You could just use a hexeditor and type it in, or write a little program to create the file.
+You could just use a hex editor and type it in, or write a little program to create the file.
 Here's a C program which does that.

 {{< highlight C >}}